gendobr/snowball/README.md

    Each seed publication should be
    * be relevant to your search topic
    * have high citation index (however not extremely high)
-   * be up 7-10 years old
+   * be 7-10 years old
+   Reasoning of the above conditions is discussed in *Lecy, J. D., & Beatty, K. E. (2012).
+Representative literature reviews using constrained snowball sampling and citation network analysis.
+Available at SSRN 1992601.*

    Paste the publication ids in the `./data/YOUR_DATA_DIRECTORY/in-seed.csv` file.
    One id per row